 Input initialization is a bit complicated.
 It all starts with InitInput(), a routine that you write to call AddInputDevice() twice (once for pointing device and once for keyboard.)
-You also want to call RegisterKeyboardDevice() and RegisterPointerDevice() on them.

 When you Add the devices, a routine you supply for each device gets called to initialize them.
 Your individual initialize routines must call InitKeyboardDeviceStruct() or InitPointerDeviceStruct(), depending upon which it is.
 In other words, you indicate twice that the keyboard is the keyboard and the pointer is the pointer.